IbDX/QuizGen/technical_readme/03_security_validation.md

 *   **Regex Guardrails:** The `validateCodeInput` function scans for patterns like:
     *   `/ignore previous instructions/i`
     *   `/system prompt/i`
-*   **Encapsulation:** When sending user content to Gemini, we wrap it in XML-like tags and instruct the system prompt to treat content inside these tags purely as data, not instructions.
+*   **Encapsulation:** When sending user content to Gemini, we wrap it in XML-like tags (e.g., `<USER_CODE_SUBMISSION>`) and instruct the system prompt to treat content inside these tags purely as data, not instructions.

 ---